Boygenius: 2022–2024: Record release, activities, and hiatus

+Band name

 The group has been vocal about the origins of their name, which began as a joke and a way to encourage each other in the studio.
 All three had shared negative experiences with overconfident male collaborators—as Baker put it, "the archetype of the tortured genius, [a] specifically male artist who has been told since birth that their every thought is not only worthwhile but brilliant."
 Dacus described the "boy genius" trope as "boys and men we know who've been told that they are geniuses since they could hear, basically," and has detailed how they attempted to channel that energy while making the EP.
 "If one person was having a thought—'I don't know if this is good, it's probably terrible'—it was like, 'No!
 Be the boy genius!
 Your every thought is worthwhile, just spit it out.'"

-The group occasionally writes their name as "xboygeniusx," such as on social media and their website.
-This is a tongue-in-cheek reference to the X symbol of the straight edge punk subculture, which Baker was somewhat involved in as a teen.
-She noted that they had all joked about Boygenius being a hardcore band, and when creating their social media they thought it would be funny to stylize themselves as extremely punk when it wasn't characteristic of any of their music at the time.
+The group occasionally writes their name as "xboygeniusx", such as on social media and their website.
+This is a tongue-in-cheek reference to the X symbol of the straight-edge punk subculture, which Baker was somewhat involved in as a teen.
+She noted that they had all joked about boygenius being a hardcore band, and when creating their social media they thought it would be funny to stylize themselves as extremely punk when it wasn't characteristic of any of their music at the time.

+Influences

+The band shared a Spotify playlist paying tribute to an assortment of artists that influenced the music on The Record, which included bands and singer-songwriters such as Hop Along, Waxahatchee, Mineral, Fugazi, Joyce Manor, Nada Surf, Wilco, Iron and Wine, Wednesday, Broken Social Scene and Brian Eno.